unterstein/dcos-beer-demo/README.md

 You'll also find the name of our beer of the day, the style of the beer, and a description.
 This beer description sounds really tasty!

 ### 1.1 DC/OS application definition
+**Note:** In order to deploy all parts of this demo successfully, I would recomment so spin up a cluster with at least 7 private DC/OS nodes.

 Similar to a Docker Compose file, you can find a marathon group definition in the `marathon-configuration.json` file.

 ```